Submission of the Manuscript

 Revision

 Once the authors receive the review results, comments, and suggestions, they will be asked to proceed accordingly.
-The revised manuscripts must be submitted at the original submission number with highlighted changes.
+The revised manuscripts must be submitted with highlighted changes at the original submission number.
 The response to reviewers’ comments must also be submitted along with the revised manuscripts.
-The author will be asked to complete the revisions within two weeks for minor revisions and four weeks for major revisions.
-All the revised manuscripts will be re-evaluated by the same reviewers before a final decision is made.
+The author will be asked to complete the revisions within two weeks for minor and four weeks for significant revisions.
+The same reviewers will re-evaluate all the revised manuscripts before making a final decision.

 Decisions

 There are four categories for initial decisions: accept, accept with revision, and reject.
-Some manuscripts are accepted provisionally, pending relatively minor revisions.
+Some manuscripts are accepted provisionally, pending relatively minor modifications.
 In this case, the Associate Editor may conduct the review.
-For many manuscripts, authors are invited to resubmit if revision or additional experimentation can address major criticisms.
+Authors are invited to resubmit many manuscripts if revision or additional experimentation can address significant criticisms.
 Typically, one or more reviewers will be asked to consider the adequacy of the revisions.
 All revised manuscripts are carefully reexamined, and ultimate acceptability is not guaranteed.
-Journal of Associated Medical Sciences does not provide for an advance determination of the acceptability of a particular manuscript for publication, nor does it promise an expedited review of selected manuscripts.
+The Journal of Associated Medical Sciences does not provide for an advance determination of the acceptability of a particular manuscript for publication, nor does it promise an expedited review of selected manuscripts.

 Rebuttals

 If a serious scientific error occurred during the review, a letter of rebuttal may be sent to the Editor-in-Chief explaining the reasons for being reconsidered.
-Letters of rebuttal must be received by the Editor-in-Chief within 6 weeks of the date the decision letter was sent.
-When appropriate, the matter will be taken up with the initial Associate Editor or additional reviewers.
-Rebuttals that challenge rejections that were based on priority alone are rarely successful since the assignment of priority is necessarily a matter of opinion.
-If the author of a rejected manuscript is able to make new advances that go far beyond the original submission, they will often expedite consideration of their paper through the submission of a completely new manuscript.
+The Editor-in-Chief must receive letters of rebuttal within 6 weeks of the date the decision letter was sent.
+The initial Associate Editor or additional reviewers will take up the matter when appropriate.
+Rebuttals that challenge rejections based on priority alone are rarely successful since the assignment of priority is necessarily a matter of opinion.
+Suppose the author of a rejected manuscript can make new advances that go far beyond the original submission.
+In that case, they will often expedite the consideration of their paper by submitting an entirely new manuscript.